RahulModak74/working_agents/README.md

 To Add(Deliberately Ommited for simplicity):Tool integration, streaming, chain types & reasoning patterns, streaming, vectorization and embeddings.

-Sample Marketing Agentic Workflow: (First YOU NEED TO GET free API token  for DeepSeek on operouter and add it in config.py)
+Sample Marketing Agentic Workflow: (First YOU NEED TO GET free API token  for DeepSeek on openrouter and add it in config.py)

 Clone the repo and run: